inflection-zone/wisdom-zone/platform-engineering/ODK-Central/odk-setup.md

 * You'll need to do this for two reasons: a memorable name (like google.com) will be easier to remember and access than a pile of numbers, and you cannot get a security certificate without one.
 It is not currently possible to host Central within a subdirectory on another domain (so, my-website.com/my-odk-server is not possible, but my-odk-server.com is allowed, as is my-odk-server.my-website.com).

-* If you already have a domain name (free or paid), you may configure that but if you don't you need to follow these steps to create one:
+* If you already have a domain name, you may configure that but if you don't, you need to follow these steps to create one:
     1. You can pay one of the many popular commercial domain registrars for a full domain name, like MyOdkCentralServer.com.
 Search for "domain registrar" to find one of these.
 These often cost as little as $3/year.
     2. You can use a free DNS service: we recommend [FreeDNS](https://freedns.afraid.org/), which has run for a long time and has a good reputation.
 With it, you can get a free name, albeit with a fixed second half (like MyOdkCentralServer.dynet.com).
     3. I've selected `mooo.com` as domain and `myserverodk` as subdomain.
-So the whole DNS will be myserverodk.mooo.com.
-Then assign public IP of EC2 instance to this DNS.
+So the whole DNS will be `myserverodk.mooo.com.` Then assign public IP of EC2 instance to this DNS.

 ## Install ODK Central
 1. Login into instance using `Mobaxterm`.
-For this you will need to install it first (You may get it [here](https://mobaxterm.mobatek.net/download.html)).
-To login into server you need o follow these steps:
+For this you will need to install `Mobaxterm` first (You may get it [here](https://mobaxterm.mobatek.net/download.html)).
+To login into server you need to follow these steps:
     - Open `Mobaxterm`.
 Click on `Session`.
     - In the next window, click on `SSH`.
-    - Then paste public IP of instance inthe field `Remote Host`.
+    - Then paste public IP of instance in the field `Remote Host`.
 Specify user as `ubuntu`.
     - Then click on `Advanced SSH Settings`.
 Select `Use Private Key`.
 Browse for `key-pair` used at the time of instnace launch.
 Click on `Ok`.
 &nbsp;<br>

 2. You will be logged in into instance.
 First check whether `Docker` & `Docker Compose` is installed on server.
 Use command:
      `$ docker --version && docker compose version`.
 &nbsp;<br>

 3. Next download the software.
 In the server window, type: